 Do you have a pair of leather shoes that are just a little too snug?
-I'm going to show you how to stretch leather shoes, like Tieks ballet flats, so you can really enjoy wearing them.
+I'm going to show you how to stretch leather shoes, like Tieks ballet flats.
+That way, you can really enjoy wearing them.
 I'm going to talk specifically about Tieks, but these methods should work on most leather shoes for men and women.

 One thing I love about leather shoes is their ability to mold to your feet.
 This is especially true of my favorite ballet flats, Tieks.
-As I mentioned in my full Tieks review, the soft and supple leather forms perfectly to my feet and I can wear them all day.
-I've been quite lucky with Tieks because almost every pair has fit me beautifully right out of the box (and I have a LOT of Tieks shoes so you should definitely check out my collection if you're trying to decide on a color), but I know some people that are in-between sizes can struggle to find their perfect pair.
+As I mentioned in my full Tieks review, the soft and supple leather forms perfectly to my feet.
+I can wear them all day.
+I've been quite lucky with Tieks because almost every pair has fit me beautifully right out of the box.
+Did I mention that I have a LOT of Tieks shoes?
+You should definitely check out my collection if you're trying to decide on a color).
+Still, I know some people that are in-between sizes can struggle to find their perfect pair.

-I'm an 8.5 in most shoes and a size 9 in athletic shoes, and I always wear a size 9 in Tieks.
-I've tried a size 8 in the past and felt like they might be able to work if I stretched them, but the 9 usually feels glorious.
+I'm an 8.5 in most shoes and a size 9 in athletic shoe.
+I always wear a size 9 in Tieks.
+I've tried a size 8 in the past and felt like they might be able to work if I stretched them.
+But, the 9 usually feels glorious.
 Since Tieks are handmade, there is a little variation between each pair, that's part of the charm.
 But, those slight variations could mean that one pair might feel a little bit snugger or looser than another pair.
 I've only had a few pairs that I felt like I needed to stretch a bit before wearing.

 How to stretch leather shoes

 I've seen people recommend wearing 1-2 pairs of thick socks and wearing their leather shoes around the house to try and stretch them.
-This can cause some discomfort since the shoes were already tight to begin with.
-This can be effective if you wear them long enough and you need to globally stretch the shoes (like length and width).
+This can cause some discomfort since the shoes were already tight, to begin with.
+This can be effective if you wear them long enough.
+And, also if you need to globally stretch the shoes (like length and width).

-If you just need to stretch a certain spot, like the toe box, I've read people using a balled up pair of socks or a golf ball and wedging into the toe box.
-Honestly, this method intimidates me a bit because I'd be afraid I'd overstretch them and end up with an oddly shaped shoe.
+If you just need to stretch a certain spot, like the toe box, I've read people using a balled-up pair of socks or a golf ball and wedging it into the toe box.
+Honestly, this method intimidates me a bit.
+I'd be afraid I'd overstretch them and end up with an oddly shaped shoe.

-The construction on these stretchers is a tad flimsy, but since I don't need to use them often that works for me.
+The construction on these stretchers is a tad flimsy.
+However, since I don't need to use them often that works for me.
 If you're going to be stretching a lot of shoes, you might want to invest in a sturdier model, like this one from FootFitter.

 A lot of people have asked me if you can wear Tieks with bunions.
-I mentioned in my post about how to care for your Tieks flats that my mom has a pretty sizable bunion and Tieks are the only flats she can wear comfortably.
+In my post about how to care for your Tieks flats, I mentioned that my mom has a pretty sizable bunion and Tieks are the only flats she can wear comfortably.
 There's a picture included there so you can check it out.
-She didn't have to use a stretcher, but if you do have a bunion and want to stretch Tieks a bit before you wear them, you can use a 2-way stretcher like this that has the pressure point plugs to do it.
+She didn't have to use a stretcher.
+However, if you have a bunion and want to stretch Tieks a bit before you wear them, you can use a 2-way stretcher like this that has the pressure point plugs to do it.

 When using a shoe stretcher, just be sure not to overdo it.
 Once you've inserted the stretcher and it's become snug, give it a turn about 2 more times.
 Only leave in the shoe for 6 hours, then check the fit.
 You might need to repeat and give it another twist for another few hours.